-Replication enables data from one MySQL database server (the master) to be replicated to one or more MySQL database servers (the slaves).
-Replication is asynchronous by default, therefore slaves do not need to be connected permanently to receive updates from the master.
+Replication enables data from one MySQL database server (the source) to be replicated to one or more MySQL database servers (the replicas).
+Replication is asynchronous by default, therefore replicas do not need to be connected permanently to receive updates from the source.
 This means that updates can occur over long-distance connections and even over temporary or intermittent connections such as a dial-up service.
 Depending on the configuration, you can replicate all databases, selected databases, or even selected tables within a database.

 For answers to some questions often asked by those who are new to MySQL Replication, see MySQL 5.6 FAQ: Replication.

 Scale-out solutions - spreading the load among multiple replicas to improve performance.
 In this environment, all writes and updates must take place on the replication source server.
 Reads, however, may take place on one or more replicas.
 This model can improve the performance of writes (since the source is dedicated to updates), while dramatically increasing read speed across an increasing number of replicas.

 Data security - because data is replicated to the replica, and the replica can pause the replication process, it is possible to run backup services on the replica without corrupting the corresponding data on the source.

 Analytics - live data can be created on the source, while the analysis of the information can take place on the replica without affecting the performance of the source.